MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 - **Configure All Agents** (ID 9665): Grants a user access to manage the configuration settings of the Sales Order Agent.
 - **Manage Agent Tasks** (ID 9670): Allows a user to work with agent tasks displayed in the Copilot pane.

-These system permissions are included in following permission sets, entitlements, and license types:
+These system permissions are also included in the following permission sets, entitlements, and license types:

 - The **SECURITY** permission set includes the **Configure All Agents** permission.
 - The **System Execute - Basic** permission set includes the **Manage Agent Tasks** permission.